-MSU offers the Academic Scholars Program each year to students who are not initially invited to join Honors College, but may be interested in doing so during their first year.
-Participants in this program are provided some options to the standard Integrative Studies courses and have automatic access to a wide range of Honors courses and sections.
+Michigan State University offers the Academic Scholars Program each year to students who are not initially invited to join Honors College, but may be interested in doing so during their first year.
+Participants in this program are provided alternatives to the standard Integrative Studies courses and have automatic access to a wide range of Honors courses and sections.
 The program includes a residential option similar to that offered to Honors College members.